Casus-B/Casus-custom-Chatfill-II/README.md

 - Tiny phrasing change under the agency switch.
 NPC "goals" are now NPC "agendas."
 Probably doesn't matter, but there's a slight difference in connotation.
 I feel "goals" could be construed as a bit too specific and/or lofty for the purpose of the instruction.
 A "goal" is something you work towards.
 "Agenda" tends to refer to any distinct motivation.
 The latter, in typical use, is broader than the former.
 That's my thought, anyway.
 I doubt the LLM cares, lol.

 - Oh, and I also rephrased the optional toggle at the end to 'jailbreak' Mimo.
-It seems to work better now.
+It seems to work a bit better now.